 For the latest COVID information Click Here.

-This information has been written for people with certain types of arthritis(known as rheumatologic conditions) to provide general information about vaccination.
+This information is for people with certain types of arthritis (known as rheumatologic conditions) to provide general information about vaccination.
 It does not provide specific advice for each condition or each vaccine.

 For information on COVID-19 vaccination for Rheumatology patients click here.